 How do you showcase your value to clients when marketing?
 Share your best tip in the comments.

-This post is part of the business blogging Word Carnival.
-This month’s theme is marketing on value rather than price.
+This post is part of the business blogging Word Carnival with the theme of marketing on value rather than price.
 Check out the rest of the fabulous posts on this link.